deengao/junglescoutsolution/README.md

 d.
 Why did you choose the technologies you used?
   1. Spring boot as backend make it easy to create Spring-powered, production-grade applications and services, ORM, MVC are gifts
-  2. Angular create a clean aomponent-based frontend architecture.
+  2. Angular create a clean component-based frontend architecture with cli support and well community.